graham-it/Wedge80/README.md

 ### Wedge80 Library

-Once installed, Wedge80 offers a function library that allows you to use some of its graphics routines directly from a machine language program (like the included demo, Sketch80).\
+Once installed, Wedge80 offers a function library that allows you to use some of its graphics routines directly from a machine language program (like the Sketch80 demo).\
 This is done via a Jump Table, which ensures compatibility with any programs developed with this library, even if an updated version of  Wedge80 is released.